goinvo/US-Healthcare-Mottos/README.md

 ###### Patients are presented and know the nature, risk, and benefits of the proposed care.
 <img src="https://github.com/goinvo/US-Healthcare-Principles/assets/140448888/d53239f0-85d2-447c-80e7-f5f44b8595fc" width="300" height="300">

 We mandate transparent communication of all pertinent medical information to patients, empowering them to make informed decisions about their healthcare.
-We underscore voluntary agreement free from coercion, necessitates comprehensible presentation of medical details, and require thorough documentation of the consent process.
-We also require assessing patients' capacity for decision-making and respecting their autonomy to accept or decline treatments in line with their values and beliefs, thereby fostering trust, shared decision-making, and respect between patients and healthcare providers.
+We underscore voluntary agreement free from coercion, necessitate comprehensible presentation of medical details, and require thorough documentation of the consent process.

 ### 8. Explainable Medical Costs
 ###### Costs are known before any service is performed.

 <img src="https://github.com/goinvo/US-Healthcare-Principles/assets/140448888/ccc53373-3cd0-42c4-bc06-62f29b55ac97" width="300" height="300">

-We advocate for transparency and clarity in the pricing of medical services and treatments.Patients should have a clear and easily understandable breakdown of medical costs, encompassing procedures, medications, consultations, and other related expenses.
-We must acknowledge the importance of providing patients with comprehensive information about the financial aspects of their healthcare, allowing them to make informed decisions, avoid "surprises", and participate in discussions about cost-effective treatments, ultimately promoting trust and accountability in the healthcare system.
+We advocate for transparency and clarity in the pricing of medical services and treatments.Patients should have a easily understandable breakdown of medical costs, encompassing procedures, medications, consultations, and other related expenses.
+We must allow patients to make informed decisions, avoid "surprises", and participate in discussions about cost-effective treatments.

 ### 9. Drug Possession is Legal
 ###### Individuals ARE allowed to possess certain drugs, often for personal use, without facing legal repercussions.